milost/KubeCluster/README.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-4. `kubectl get nodes` - list all nodes in the Kubernetes cluster
+4. `kubectl get nodes` - List all nodes in the Kubernetes cluster

 ```bash
 NAME         STATUS   ROLES    AGE   VERSION